-New for 2022: The 2022 Consulting Engineers Fee Guideline has been updated to include the additional disbursement category Sub-Contractor, which includes important services that when used may carry additional risk to the Consultant managing the project.
+In 2022 the Consulting Engineers Fee Guideline was updated to include the additional disbursement category Sub-Contractor, which includes important services that when used may carry additional risk to the Consultant managing the project.

-Normal disbursements may include:

-- Communication (phone, data) - Production of routine drawings and documents - Local travel (up to 30km from the consultant's office) - Courier and postage - Standard software and other standard computer expenses - Office supplies
+Normal disbursements may include: communications, production of routine drawings and documents, local travel (up to 30km from the consultant's office), courier and postage, office supplies, standard software and other standard computer expenses.

-Project specific disbursements may include:

-- Production of non-routine tender or other documents - Non-local travel (i.e. airfare, car rental) - (Client approved) Living expenses for personnel - Specialized or project specific software and / or services - Use of specialized equipment; testing services - Project advertising expense - Project specific insurance - Other third-party expenses paid by the consultant on the client's behalf - Approvals, permits, licenses and specific taxes applied to fees
+Project specific disbursements may include: production of non-routine tender or other documents, non-local travel, (client approved) living expenses, specialized or project specific software and / or services, specialized equipment and/or testing services, project advertising expense, project specific insurance, other third-party expenses paid by the consultant on the client's behalf, approvals, permits, licenses and specific taxes applied to fees.